Fast offline decoding with local message-passing automata: Introduction

 We will be concerned only with decoders which operate {\it locally}, meaning that the ratio of CA updates to nontrivial feedback operations is a constant number, independent of the system size $L$.
 Decoders which require communication over a length scale that diverges as $L\ra\infty$ in between each feedback operation---even if the divergence is only as $\log L$---will not be regarded as local in this work (c.f. the discussion in footnote \ref{local_footnote}).

 \sss{Construction}

-We begin by briefly describing how our decoders are constructed, focusing on the case of the 2D surface code for concreteness.
+We begin by briefly describing how our decoders are constructed.
+For concreteness, we will specialize in most of the paper to the case of the 2D surface code, so that $\s_\bfr \in \{ \pm1\}$.
+The generalization to arbitrary (potentially non-Abelian) topological codes is essentially immediate, and will be explained in sec.~\ref{ss:nonab}.
 For simplicity, we will first explain their operation in discrete time, where a global synchronizing clock ensures that all sites of the system update simultaneously at each time step.